Ilia-AH/Ilia-AH/README.md

-Student at HiMolde, currently taking a bachelor's degree in IT and digitalization.
+Student at HiMolde, currently taking a bachelor degree in IT and digitalization.